JS1936/PubgAPI-Java/README.md

 * Removal of unneeded code and/or comments
 * Ease of API request --> project request transference (currently is unclear and likely labor-intensive for outside viewer)
 * Current state of API requests is very limited in how the request can vary
+* Comprehensiveness and speed of testcases
+* Brevity/clarity of commit messages